andrewpmckenzie/node-map-reduce/README.md

 # node-map-reduce

-Work in progress.

-The plan is to create a simple distributed map reduce system using node + javascript.
+A simple distributed map reduce system using node + javascript.
+It works (on localhost at least), but be warned - it is really slow.
+Only transfer of strings as map values, and reduce memos are supported at the moment.

 To run locally: `npm start`